AMLResearchProject/ALL-Detection-System-For-Oculus-Rift/CNN/README.md

 We will created an augmented dataset based on the [Leukemia Blood Cell Image Classification Using Convolutional Neural Network](http://www.ijcte.org/vol10/1198-H0012.pdf "Leukemia Blood Cell Image Classification Using Convolutional Neural Network") by T. T. P. Thanh, Caleb Vununu, Sukhrob Atoev, Suk-Hwan Lee, and Ki-Ryong Kwon.
 In this case, we will use more rotated images to increase the dataset further.

 First take the ten positive and ten negative samples shown below, and place them in the **Model/Data/Test** directory.
 This will be used by our Oculus Rift application and our testing purposes.
 You can use any data split you like, to ensure you get the same results please use the same test images and the CPU for training.
 There is currently an issue when using GPU, most likely due to randomness implemented in the GPU software.
 It is possible to replicate the results here but it may take more than one attempt at training.
-This is something I will work on for a future update.
+This is something we will work on for a future update.

 - im006_1.jpg
 - im020_1.jpg